 The Bible is the most read book in the world and can be found everywhere, from places of worship to hotel rooms.
+In times of crises, like the current coronavirus pandemic, sales of the Good Book increase, as people look for solace in its pages.
 Its writings are a matter of belief for some, though not for all.
-Belief is powerful, personal and very real, but it is also beyond the definition of reason.
-We therefore focus here on the question of the Bible’s legitimacy as a historical narrative, examining it through the course of history and scientific discovery.
+Belief is powerful, personal and very real, but, for many, it is also beyond the definition of reason.
+We, therefore, focus here on the question of the Bible’s legitimacy as a historical narrative, examining it through the course of history and scientific discovery.

 Three Reasons Bible Stories Should Be Regarded as Historically Accurate

 Archaeological excavations in the Near East, Middle East and particularly in the Fertile Crescent, which includes Israel, have led to astonishing discoveries over the years.
-Mosaics, ancient fortresses, pottery and other items unearthed by trained and versed archaeologists, cleaned and dated, have pointed time after time to an event or epoch straight out of the Bible.
+Mosaics, ancient fortresses, pottery and other items unearthed, cleaned and dated by trained and versed archaeologists have pointed time after time to an event or epoch straight out of the Bible.
 For example, archaeological site surveyor Gila Cook discovered an inscribed stone within a newly excavated wall in Israel.
 This stone contains the first historical evidence of King David apart from in the Bible.
 In addition, the Temple Mount Sifting Project uncovered tile floors from the Jewish Temple, built by King Herod.
 As voiced by journalist Dennis Leap, “Archaeology has confirmed without question the historical accuracy of the Bible.”

 The burden of proof lies in corroborating evidence